 Thyroid Uptake Preparation: Show up 24 hours prior to your appointment for capsule administration.

-Bone Scan Preparation: Arrive three hours before your appointment for injection.
+Bone Scan Preparation: Arrive 3 hours before your appointment for injection.

 Nuclear medicine exams can vary based on the type of test.
 Some tests can be done in an hour.
-Others may take a few hours or occur over several days.
+Others may take 2 to 4 hours or occur over several days.

 A licensed nuclear medicine technologist will greet you and bring you to a room where your test will be done.
 You may be asked to change into a hospital gown for your test.
 Most tests start with an injection of radioactive material.
 This is similar to having blood drawn.
 The injection should not make you feel any different.
 Next, you will lie on an imaging bed in the exam room while a special camera takes pictures of the body part(s) being studied.
 The camera does not produce radiation, but detects the radioactive material in the organs, bone or tissue.
 The images provide information about the area in question.
 It is important to lie still for the entire test and you will be made as comfortable as possible.

 The nuclear medicine technologist will check all the images with a staff physician before you leave.
 The staff physician may ask for more images and may look at imaging studies you have had before.